End-to-End Conformal Calibration for Optimization Under Uncertainty: Appendix: Experiment details

-Note that under this energy-based model, adding a scalar constant $c$ to the PICNN (\textit{i.e.}, $s_\theta(x,y) + c$) does not change the probability distribution.
+Note that under this energy-based model, adding a scalar constant $c$ to the PICNN (i.e., $s_\theta(x,y) + c$) does not change the probability distribution.
 That is, $\exp(-s_\theta(x,y)) \propto \exp(-s_\theta(x,y) + c)$.
 To regularize the PICNN model, which has a bias term in its output layer, we therefore introduce a regularization loss of $w_\text{zero} \cdot s_\theta(x,y)^2$ where $w_\text{zero}$ is a regularization weight.
 This regularization loss encourages $s_\theta(x,y)$ to be close to 0, for all examples in the training set.
 In our experiments, we set $w_\text{zero} = 1$.

 Our end-to-end (E2E) PICNN uncertainty models use the same architecture as above, initialized with weights from the the trained \ETO\ model.
 Unlike for box and ellipsoidal uncertainty which used a weighted combination of task loss and NLL loss, our E2E PICNN uncertainty models are trained only with the task loss.
 Similar to the \ETO\ PICNN model, we also regularize the E2E PICNN.
 Here, we add a regularization loss of $w_\text{q} \cdot q^2$, where $w_\text{q}$ is a regularization weight and $q$ is the conformal prediction threshold computed in each minibatch of E2E training.
 This regularization loss term aims to keep $q$ near 0; without this regularization, we found that $q$ tended to grow dramatically over training epochs with poor task loss.
 In our experiments, we set $w_\text{q} = 0.01$.

-The E2E models used the best L2 weight decay from the \ETO\ models, and the learning rate was tuned across $10^{-3}$ and $10^{-4}$.
+The E2E models used the best L2 weight decay from the \ETO\ models.
+For the battery storage problem, we tested learning rates of $10^{-3}$ and $10^{-4}$.
+For the portfolio optimization problem, we used a learning rate of $5 \times 10^{-3}$.